-30) Notices
+30. Notices

-- (1) Any notice required by this constitution to be given to or by any person must be: - (a) in writing; or - (b) given using electronic communications. - (2) The charity may give any notice to a member either: - (a) personally; or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address.
+- (1) Any notice required by this constitution to be given to or by any person must be: - (a) in writing; or - (b) given using electronic communications. - (2) The charity may give any notice to a member either: - (a) personally; or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address; or - (c) by leaving it at the address of the member; or - (d) by giving it using electronic communications to the member's address.